 Cop: “There’s nobody in here but us monsters.”

 Cop: “It’s the most horrible thing I’ve seen in my whole life!”

-The movie theater that the panicked crowd stream from had been showing Daughter of Horror (1953).
+The movie theatre that the panicked crowd streams from had been showing Daughter of Horror (1953).